 High intensity exercise is a healthy and efficient way to work out.
 There have been many studies showing the benefits of exercise in preventing and treating chronic conditions such as high blood pressure, diabetes, high blood sugar and cholesterol, depression, obesity and so much more.
 However, high intensity exercise must be approached cautiously.
 The weekend warriors or those who are pumped up about starting an exercise program may not have the basic conditioning to go full steam ahead.
-There are dangers of high intensity exercise that can be avoided.
+Although, there are dangers of high intensity exercise that can be avoided.

 Rhabdomyolysis, one of the severe dangers of high intensity exercise is from widespread injury to muscles.
 The breakdown of its fibers can cause kidney failure.
 Muscles lie inside sheaths and when they are damaged they swell.
 This increased swelling causes tension and pressure in the enclosed space and this can result in decreased circulation and more severe damage that kill off more muscle.